St George District Cricket Club: History

 The St George District Cricket Club was established in 1911 as a sub-district team under the auspices of the New South Wales Cricket Association, with Mr J. Lister serving as its first president.
-At that time, Hurstville Oval, later to become the club’s home ground, was not yet enclosed.
+At that time, Hurstville Oval, later to become the club's home ground, was not yet enclosed.
 The oval occupied part of Hurstville Park, a seven-acre site purchased from the McMahon Estate in the early 1900s and managed by the local council.
 Development of the ground was largely driven by local cricket enthusiasts, who fenced and landscaped the area over several years.

 The official opening of Hurstville Oval took place in 1911, marked by a match between a St George representative side and an invitational XI led by Australian Test batsman Warren Bardsley.

 St George entered the Sydney Grade Cricket competition in 1921, initially fielding teams in First, Second and Third Grade.
 The club also competed in the Shires competition from 1926 to 1947 and again between 1965 and 1968.
 A Fourth Grade side was introduced in 1934 and, aside from a wartime hiatus between 1940 and 1948, has continued ever since.
 With the introduction of Fifth Grade in 1969, St George withdrew from the Shires competition entirely.

 Today, St George competes in the New South Wales Premier Cricket competition, fielding sides in First to Fifth Grade, as well as in the Poidevin-Gray Shield (Under-21), A.W.
 Green Shield (Under-16), and First Grade Limited-Overs competitions.

 Notable players

-Since its founding in 1911, the St George District Cricket Club has become one of the most successful talent nurseries in Australian cricket.
-Many of its members have represented both Australia in international cricket and New South Wales at state level.
+Since its founding in 1911, many of its members have represented both Australia in international cricket and New South Wales at the state level.